saintsjd/saintsjd.github.io/_posts/2011-03-05-automated-deployment-of-wordpress-using-git.md

 tags: [ php, git, automatic ]
 ---

 [Heroku](http://www.heroku.com) is a sweet hosting platform which offers a pure git deployment workflow.
 I love using it to deploy my Rails projects.
-I miss using when I deploy a PHP application.
+I miss using it when I deploy a PHP application.

 Lets fix that....
 Here is a quick heroku-ish git deployment workflow for your PHP applications.
 We will be using Wordpress for this example.
 The same steps can be adapted for Drupal or any other PHP application.